-A technology candidate catalog will then be delineated that summarizes the capabilities and drawbacks of envisioned communications systems, focusing on technologies commercially available within the timeframe of interest.
-An appropriate subset of technology candidates will be chosen for detailed architectural consideration based upon an initial analysis of all technology candidates and an assessment of how well they meet the determined user requirements.
-A secondary down-selection will result in a select set of technology candidates deemed most promising.
-These candidates and their associated power requirements, cost estimates, and architecture integration issues will be described in detail in the final architecture description along with some notional scenarios.
-A technology demonstration and transition plan will result from the architecture definition.
+A technology candidate catalog was delineated that summarizes the capabilities and drawbacks of envisioned communications systems, focusing on technologies commercially available within the timeframe of interest.
+An appropriate subset of technology candidates was chosen for detailed architectural consideration based upon an initial analysis of all technology candidates and an assessment of how well they met the determined user requirements.
+A secondary down-selection resulted in a select set of technology candidates deemed most promising.
+These candidates and their associated power requirements, cost estimates, and architecture integration issues were described in detail in the final architecture description in Reference 6 along with some notional scenarios.
+A technology demonstration and transition plan were also provided in this reference.